the listening & enquiry circle

 Each session follows a consistent, supportive rhythm:

-A short meditation to help participants arrive in their bodies and settle into shared presence, often gently oriented toward the session’s theme.
+A short silent meditation to help participants arrive in their bodies and settle into shared presence.

 Personal Check-In Round